GoogleCloudPlatform/ruby-docs-samples/appengine/cloud-tasks/README.md

 export LOCATION_ID=us-central1
 ```

-Create a task, targeted at the `log_payload` endpoint, with a payload specified:
+Create a task, targeted at the `/log_payload` endpoint, with a payload specified:

 ```
 ruby create_task.rb hello